Hakim-F/CardiacSegmenter/README.md

 The `data_root` directory should contain the images with the ground truth segmentations with the following naming convention:

-image: `imageName.nii.gz`  groundtruth: `imageName_gt.nii.gz`
+image: `name_image.nii.gz`  groundtruth: `name_image_gt.nii.gz`

-By following this convention, the script will be able to link the image with the groundtruth.
+By following this convention, the script will be able to recognize the image and the groundtruth.

 The image and the groundtruth should be a 3D nifti image.